nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### List all patient records : `p list`

-* You can use the `list` command to see the list of all patients currently stored in the CareFlow system.
+* Want to have an overview of patient records?
+You can use the `list` command to see the list of all patients currently stored in the CareFlow system.
 Patient records will be presented in alphabetical order.
   \
   &nbsp;
 * **Format:** `p list`